peter/python-content-api/README.md

 TODO:

-* Try running Mongodb on Heroku (use MONGODB_URI if available and set DATABASE=mongodb)
+* Add test for list endpoint limit, offset, count
+* List endpoint should support filter params
 * Unique constraint for mongodb
-* List endpoint should support page, limit, and filter params

 Some alternatives for building an API like this in Python with popular frameworks: